aleixfortm/storymous/README.md

 - [x] Display comments on post page
 - [x] Allow visiting user profiles
 - [x] Add different user settings options (Color scheme, picture and bio)
-- [ ] Add changing account settings functionality
+- [ ] Add general stats, either on home page or a create a dedicated route for it
+- [ ] Make search bar functional and responsive to input
+- [ ] Show users following/followers when hover/click on profile stats
 - [ ] Add story tags
 - [ ] Add continuing story functionality
-- [ ] Add functionality to write new chapters to existing stories
+- [ ] Add functionality to write new chapters to existing stories (like a new comment form)

 ## Current bugs
+- Trying to visit own profile when in some other user's profile will bug the data and display stats incorrectly.
+Needs some sort of component refresh, as the component is the same but with different data.
 - Following feed appears as if user is not following anybody after log in.
 That, however, does not happen after refreshing page or navigating to other routes and coming back to feed.
+- User profile box is not fully responsive, and screens smaller than 400px display a bit eerie.
+Not urgent fix.
+-

 ## Project setup
 ```